 Stratified random sampling is a widely used statistical technique in which a population is divided into different subgroups, or strata, based on some shared characteristics.
 The purpose of stratification is to ensure that each stratum in the sample and to make inferences about specific population subgroups.
+Subgroup analysis is crucial for tailoring treatments to specific patient groups, optimizing healthcare outcomes.

 This technique is beneficial in cases where the population is heterogeneous, and a simple random sample may not provide accurate results.
 By dividing the population into strata, researchers can ensure that their sample is representative of the population and avoid sampling biases.